Bejanyan04/Facial-Emotion-Recognition/README.md

 python eval.py -t --model_name CNNModel --data_dir ./data --checkpoint_path <path_to_checkpoint>
 </pre>

 ## Models

-This project supports both manually implemented models and models from the timm library.
-You can specify the model architecture by choosing the appropriate model_name argument during training and evaluation.
+This project supports both manually implemented models and models from the `timm` library.
+You can specify the model architecture by choosing the appropriate `model_name` argument during training and evaluation.

+Transfer learning is also supported, allowing you to leverage pre-trained models and their learned features.
+By setting the `pretrained` flag, you can use a pre-trained model for training, fine-tuning, or transfer learning on your facial emotion recognition task.
+Additionally, if you want to train only the last layer of a pre-trained model, you can use the `train_last_layer` flag.

+With this flexibility, you can easily experiment with different architectures, including custom models and pre-trained models, to achieve optimal performance in facial emotion recognition tasks.